MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 :::image type="content" source="../media/featuredisableautoenrollcourse.png" alt-text="autoenrollcourse":::

-## Enable PDF Download feature in the lessons
+## Enable PDF Download feature in lessons

-The Community Training portal allows you to enable the Download feature for the PDF lessons in the learner’s view of the platform.
+The Community Training portal allows you to enable the Download feature for PDF lessons in the learner’s view of the platform.

 ```Enable
 EnablePDFLessonDownload
 ```

 By default this feature is not enabled, you need to add the above configuration and enable this feature by setting value to **True**.
-To disable this feature, set the value should be set to **False**.
+To disable this feature, set the value to **False**.

 :::image type="content" source="../media/Enable PDF Download.png" alt-text="pdfdownload":::